Inside the Hong Kong newsrooms stifled by fear after Jimmy Lai’s conviction

 Robert Sirico, a US-based Catholic priest and friend of Jimmy Lai, says he met the media mogul in Hong Kong after his baptism and turn towards religion in the late 1990s.

-“Lai’s real offence is moral, not legal,” Father Sirico tells The Independent.
+“Lai’s real offence is moral, not legal,” Father Sirico, the co-founderof the Acton Institute, tells The Independent.
 “He refused to be silent.
 And more remarkably, he refused to leave Hong Kong, even though he holds British citizenship.
 He was an uncompromising advocate of human freedom, but he was never treasonous.
 There were no machinations of that kind in all my dealings with him.”

 Lai could easily have escaped if he wanted to, he notes, because he had the wealth, the passport and the opportunity to do so.
 But he stayed in Hong Kong because he always said Hong Kong “gave me my freedom” and he felt obliged to defend it.